 You simply can’t teach the whole class at once every day, all class period.
 This means that you’ll need to break them into groups to work on the appropriate material.
 I’m a huge fan of group work.
 With fun activities like board games or speaking cards, students will love having the time to interact.

-Students teach and learn from their peers a lot in mixed level classes.
+Students teach and learn from their peers a lot in split classes.

-There are also some difficulties with having a mixed level French class.
+There are also some difficulties with having a split class French.

 Madame, j’ai fini !

 Part of the class has finished the activity and is ready to move on.
 Other students are working well on their own, but are moving more slowly.
 Another group of students doesn’t understand the activity and needs more help.

 You’re not sure who to teach.